coolsoftwaretyler/msse670/README.md

 1. I had already implemented three services, so I did not add new ones for this week.
 2. I already had exceptions implemented in my services, so I did not add any new ones there, but I did add a custom exception to the factory.
 3. One of my test files already handled exceptions, so I updated the other two to do so as well.
+4. Implemented the Serializable interface in my domain classes.
+5.